nus-cs2030s/2324-s2/docs/22-exception.md

 ### `finally` Block

-_Finally_, we have the optional `finally` clause for house-keeping tasks.
+_Finally_, we have the optional `finally` clause for housekeeping tasks.
 Here, we close the `scanner` if it is opened.

 In cases where the code to handle the exceptions is the same, you can avoid repetition by combining multiple exceptions into one catch statement:
 ```Java